uk-tre/community-management/meeting-notes/CONTRIBUTING.md

 ## Intro
 Welcome to UK TRE Community Management Working Group repository! :tada:

-:sun: We're excited that you're here and want to contribute. :sun:
+☀️ We're excited that you're here and want to contribute. ☀️

 We want to ensure that every user and contributor feels welcome, included and supported to participate in the UK TRE community.
 We hope that the information provided in this file will make it as easy as possible for you to get involved.